hgwood/codingame/shadows_of_the_knight/readme.md

-# CodinGame - Shadow of the Knight
+# CodinGame - Shadows of the Knight

 - Date: 2014-06-28
 - Score: 88%